bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 C interface
 -----------

-A C interface for NOMAD is provided for Mac OS X and Linux.
+A C interface for NOMAD is available.
 The source codes are provided in ``$NOMAD_HOME/interfaces/CInterface/``.
 To enable the building of the C interface, option ``-DBUILD_INTERFACE_C=ON`` must be set when building NOMAD, as such: ``cmake -DBUILD_TESTS=ON -S . -B build/release``.

+The command ``cmake --build build/release`` (or ``cmake --build build/release --config Release`` for Windows) is used for building the selected configuration.

 The command ``cmake --install build/release`` must be run before using the library.

 All functionalities of NOMAD are available in the C interface.